Ian Happ Player Props: Cubs vs. Phillies

-On Tuesday, Ian Happ (.649 slugging percentage in past 10 games, including two home runs) and the Chicago Cubs face the Philadelphia Phillies, whose starting pitcher will be Ranger Suarez.
-First pitch is at 8:05 PM ET.
+The Chicago Cubs, including Ian Happ and his .657 slugging percentage over his past 10 games, battle starting pitcher Aaron Nola and the Philadelphia Phillies at Wrigley Field, Wednesday at 8:05 PM ET.

-He had a hitless showing in his previous game (0-for-1) against the Cardinals.
+He had a hitless performance in his last game (0-for-3) against the Phillies.

 Ian Happ Game Info & Props vs. the Phillies